PolyhedralDev/TerraWiki/pages/Noise.md

 ### Fractal Noise

-In some situations, [Coherent Noise](#coherent-noise) on its own may be far too smooth and uniform to produce '*realistic*' results.
+In some situations, [coherent noise](#coherent-noise) on its own may be far too smooth and uniform to produce '*realistic*' results.
 Looking at the images above, you may notice plain simplex is quite *blobby*, which may not be desired for applications where more detail is required.
 This is where **fractal noise** comes in.